greg-raven/Uncommon-Sense/_posts/2022-02-01-the-career-of-a-politician.md

 ---
-title: 'The career of a politician'
+title: "The career of a politician"
 layout: post
 categories:
 - politics